 It would make sense for businesses to invest in an all-in-one system that can do basic accounting.
 EPM can be a great addition to your current ERP system as it pulls transactional data from an ERP system and utilises them in performance management.

 EPM can bring many business benefits but it cannot do anything without the data from external sources to support its key processes.
 The usual spreadsheet might be the normal way to keep track of your organisation’s financial situation.
 However, a web-based front end empowers you to take control of the data and when BI is added, you earn yourself a competitive advantage.

 Read more: Why CFOs should be looking to the Cloud?

-EPM system provides a centralised platform that boosts efficiency, eliminating errors due to editing spreadsheets, and helps drive accountability across the entire organisation by aligning strategic goals to financial objectives, provides actionable insights for operations.
+EPM system provides a centralised platform that boosts efficiency, eliminates errors due to editing spreadsheets, helps drive accountability across the entire organisation by aligning strategic goals to financial objectives, and provides actionable insights for operations.

 Cloud-based EPM has all the functionalities of the traditional system but is deployed in the cloud thereby significantly reducing the cost of ownership, increasing speed and agility, and most important of all, enhancing cross-departmental collaboration.